iti-ict/wakamiti/README.md

 <br/>

-Other features provided by Kukumo are:
+Other features provided by Wakamiti are:

 - **Two-layered Gherkin**: you can make use of the Gherkin grammar at two levels of abstraction, one aimed to customer communication, and other aimed to system details
-- **Fully localizable**: you can use your own language as long as you provided Kukumo with a translation file
+- **Fully localizable**: you can use your own language as long as you provided Wakamiti with a translation file
 - **Easily extensible**: write your own plugins for any extension point (steps, reporters, language parsers, etc.) and share them with the community
-- **Alternative launchers**: execute Kukumo as a JUnit test suite, as a Maven verify goal, or directly as a console command.
+- **Alternative launchers**: execute Wakamiti as a JUnit test suite, as a Maven verify goal, or directly as a console command.

 > **REMEMBER**
-> Kukumo is a _tool_, not a _testing framework_.
+> Wakamiti is a _tool_, not a _testing framework_.
 Use it when fits the circumstances.
 Neither is it a replacement for Cucumber: according your necessities, you might use _both_!

 Usage
 ----------------------------------------------------------------------------------------------------

-Running tests with Kukumo is very easy.
+Running tests with Wakamiti is very easy.
 Just write your test specification, define a basic configuration with the step providers (and any other plugin) that you require, and choose the launcher that fits better your project.